 Bdim: B, D, F

-All chords besides Bdim are either major or minor triad, with the intervals already mentioned above.
-In Bdim the intervals are: root (B), minor third (D), diminished fifth (F).
+All chords besides Bdim are either Major or Minor triads, with the intervals already mentioned above.
+For Bdim the intervals are: root (B), minor third (D), diminished fifth (F).

-Chords with a different root tone based on a minor scale
+Chords with different root tones based on a Minor scale

-Again, we use A Minor as an example and these are several triads built on the scale:
+Here, we use the D Minor as an example and these are several triads built on the scale:

-So to summarize, lots of chords are based on the major and minor scales.
+To summarize: a large proportion of chords are based on the Major and Minor scales.
 The chords mentioned in the examples are only a few.